-We’ve said it before and we’ll say it again – a programmable thermostat decreases your energy use and bills no matter what season it is.
+We can’t say it enough – a programmable thermostat saves you energy and money no matter what season it is.
 A programmable thermostat will enable you to turn down your home temperature while you are at work to help decrease heating costs, and turn up the temperature before you even make it home to yield the ideal amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the correct amount of attic insulation helps retain heat during the winter, saving you energy because your heating system doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
+Having the right amount of attic insulation helps keep heat from escaping during the winter, saving you energy because your heating system doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
 Inquire with your local utility companies about rebates for upgrading or installing your attic insulation.

 By insulating your plumbing pipes, especially hot water pipes, you can actually help increase the temperature a few degrees.
 Hot water on a decreased setting?
 That saves you energy and money – yes, please!

 Get a Precision Tune-Up

 Make sure your heating system is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Jack Nelson Service Experts.
 Right now we are offering discounts on our seasonal tune ups to help make sure your home stays warm and safe through the cold months.
-Call 918-212-8927 today to schedule your heating tune-up or set up a complimentary in-home estimate on a new, energy-efficient heating system.
+Call 918-212-8927 today to schedule your heating tune-up or set up a free in-home estimate on a new, energy-efficient HVAC system.